 “A Voice of the Customer (VoC) Program is essential for maximizing retention and growth.”

 This statement is widely accepted nowadays.
-There are any number of research firms, professional associations, software companies, and investors advising company executives to keep their finger on the pulse of customer sentiment.
+Many research firms, professional associations, software companies, and investors advise company executives to keep their finger on the pulse of customer sentiment.

 Almost as important as the VoC program itself, ensuring you have designed and administered the proper program is vital.
 Two common mistakes made with VoC programs are: